lgblgblgb/USBasp/Readme.txt

 Step 3:

 	http://www.avrfreaks.net/projects/usbasp-tty-usbasp-programmer-modified-serial-support-and-terminal-program
-	"Emklaus" (aka EMK) patched the original (step 1) firmware with to allow to use the RX/TX (TTL serial) lines of the programmer, so the target device can communicate with the PC through the USBasp which "relays" (bi-directional) the information towards the PC.
+	"Emklaus" (aka EMK) patched the original (step 1) firmware to allow to use the RX/TX (TTL serial) lines of the programmer, so the target device can communicate with the PC through the USBasp which "relays" (bi-directional) the information towards the PC.
 A Windows based client software is also provided in the archive.
 Currently I did not import the client software itself, as it's too platform dependent (Windows only, I do not use Windows).
+	EMK's work often referred as "USBasp-TTY".

 	Greetings, great work of the author, thanks!